MetPX/sarracenia/doc/design/plan.rst

      install documentation and examples also in standard locations.

- 10. ( *Waiting* ) **Manual dd_subscribe windows package**
+ 10. ( *Waiting* ) **Manual sr_subscribe windows package**
-     A build environment with several windows vm's to build and test dd_subscribe packages. require an .msi package containing a nuitka compiled binary. a documented in a guide for building a dd_subscribe package manually.
+     A build environment with several windows vm's to build and test sr_subscribe packages. require an .msi package containing a nuitka compiled binary. a documented in a guide for building a sr_subscribe package manually.

  11. ( *Waiting* ) **User Initiated HTTPS Private Transfers: Alice to Bob**